The Technology Behind Precision

 1. Hardware: RTK-enabled DJI Mavic 3 Enterprise

-2. Photogrammetry pipeline: NodeODM
+2. Photogrammetry pipeline

 Once the photos land, our processing pipeline takes over.
-We provision a dedicated Hetzner server for each job — your data never shares CPU or memory with another customer's flight.
-The server runs NodeODM, an open-source structure-from-motion engine that turns 200+ overlapping aerial photos into a 3D model of your site.
+Each job runs on its own isolated processing environment — your data never shares CPU or memory with another customer's flight.
+The pipeline turns 200+ overlapping aerial photos into a 3D model of your site tied to real-world coordinates.

-3. Elevation model: nDSM generation
+3. Elevation model

 Volume is then computed by integrating the height grid over the pile footprint: for each grid cell inside the boundary, we know the area and the height above the base, and the product of the two summed across the whole pile gives us the cubic yards.
 The math is the same math a surveyor would do with a tape measure and a calculator — just on millions of points instead of three.